Shift-Reduce Task-Oriented Semantic Parsing with Stack-Transformers: Conclusions

 \section{Conclusions}

-In this article, we present novel shift-reduce semantic parsers for processing task-oriented dialog utterances.
-Apart from the top-down algorithm widely used in that task, we adapt the bottom-up and in-order transition systems from constituency parsing to produce well-formed TOP trees.
-In addition, we design a more powerful neural architecture that, unlike previous shift-reduce approaches, leverages Stack-Transformers and RoBERTa-based contextualized word embeddings.
+In this paper, we introduce innovative shift-reduce semantic parsers tailored for processing task-oriented dialogue utterances.
+In addition to the commonly used top-down algorithm for this task, we adapt the bottom-up and in-order transition systems from constituency parsing to generate well-formed TOP trees.
+Moreover, we devise a more robust neural architecture that, unlike previous shift-reduce approaches, leverages Stack-Transformers and RoBERTa-based contextualized word embeddings.

-We extensively test the three proposed algorithms on high-resource and low-resource settings as well as multiple domains of the commonly-used Facebook TOP benchmark; being, to the best of our knowledge, the first time that a shift-reduce approach is evaluated on low-resource task-oriented parsing.
-From these experiments, we prove that the in-order transition system is the most accurate alternative, outperforming all existing shift-reduce parsers that are not enhanced with re-ranking.
-In addition, it manages to advance the state of the art in both high-resource and low-resource settings, surpassing all top-performing sequence-to-sequence baselines (even those that use larger pre-trained language models such as BART).
+We extensively evaluate the three proposed algorithms across high-resource and low-resource settings, as well as multiple domains of the widely-used Facebook TOP benchmark.
+This marks the first evaluation of a shift-reduce approach in low-resource task-oriented parsing, to the best of our knowledge.
+Through these experiments, we demonstrate that the in-order transition system emerges as the most accurate alternative, surpassing all existing shift-reduce parsers not enhanced with re-ranking.
+Furthermore, it advances the state of the art in both high-resource and low-resource settings, surpassing all top-performing sequence-to-sequence baselines, including those employing larger pre-trained language models like BART.

-Finally, it is worth mentioning that our approach can be further improved with an ensemble of several parsers plus a ranker, as developed in \citep{Einolghozati2019ImprovingSP}; or by specifically fine-tuning a RoBERTa-based encoder to task-oriented semantic parsing, as done by the strongest sequence-to-sequence models.
+Additionally, it is worth noting that our approach holds potential for further enhancement through techniques such as ensemble parsing with a ranker, as developed by \citet{Einolghozati2019ImprovingSP}, or by specifically fine-tuning a RoBERTa-based encoder for task-oriented semantic parsing, as employed by the strongest sequence-to-sequence models.
+Finally, incorporating hierarchical semantic information, as successfully implemented by \citet{do-etal-2023-structsp}, is another avenue for improving our approach.